-• Level 2 - Serious transport incidents such as tanker rollover, liquefied gas spill, gas release, or serious vehicle collision with multiple injuries.
+• Level 2 - Serious transport / delivery incidents such as tanker rollover, liquefied gas spill, gas release, or serious vehicle collision with multiple injuries.

-The emergency controller deploys the emergency team; however, the situation can be controlled internally under the command of the emergency controller without assistance from government or public emergency services, except possibly from the fire brigade, police or ambulance service.
+The emergency controller deploys the emergency team; the situation can be controlled under the command of the emergency controller with / without involvement from government or public emergency services, i.e. the fire brigade, police or ambulance service.